aws-cloudformation/cfn-lint/README.md

 ## Install
 From a command prompt run `python setup.py clean --all` then `python setup.py install`

+### Pip Install
+Working on the pip package currently.

+## Uninstall
+If you have pip installed you can uninstall using `pip uninstall cfn-lint`.
+You may need to manually remove the cfn-lint binary.

 ## Parameters
 From a command prompt run `cfn-lint --template <path to yaml template>` optional arguments: